JeremieGince/AutoMLpy/README.md

 mnist_hp_optimizer = KerasMNISTHpOptimizer()
 ```

-After you will defined your hyper-parameters space with a dictionary like this.
+After you will define your hyper-parameters space with a dictionary like this.

 ```python